Becoming a Fellowship Organization

 Selection and Placement of PiAf Fellows

 We receive hundreds of applications each year for our program.
-Fellows are chosen by Princeton in Africa through a rigorous and lengthy process to identify the students with the greatest chance at success.
+Fellows are chosen by Princeton in Africa through a rigorous and lengthy process to identify the applicants with the greatest chance at success.
 Candidates must submit a written application, professional or academic references, and an academic transcript.
-The process continues with in-person interviews and review by a selection committee.
+The process continues with interviews and review by a selection committee.
 PiAf then presents organizations with several candidates for their review.
-Once Fellows are chosen, PiAf helps prepare both Fellows and field offices to utilize Fellows as effectively as possible.
+Once Fellows are chosen, PiAf helps prepare both Fellows and host organizations to utilize Fellows as effectively as possible.

-Fellows are matched with host organizations based on their capabilities and, where appropriate, their technical knowledge and language skills.
-Relevant language skills among candidates include English (first language), French, Spanish, Portuguese, and Kiswahili.
+Fellows are matched with host organizations based on their interests, capabilities and, where appropriate, their technical knowledge and language skills.
+Relevant language skills among candidates include English (first language), French, Kiswahili and many other African languages.

 Possible Roles for Fellows

-While not yet specialists at this stage in their careers, many applicants have the ability to work more broadly on issues such as health, education, and sustainable development.
-Applicants have included pre-medical candidates who have worked in health clinics; biology and engineering majors who have worked to improve solar panels and designed sustainable water filters; and individuals with teaching certificates or other education or mentoring experience.
+While not yet specialists at this stage in their careers, many applicants have the ability to work more broadly in areas such as business, health, education and sustainable development.
+PiAf fellowship applicants have included pre-medical candidates who have worked in health clinics; biology and engineering majors who have worked to improve solar panels and designed sustainable water filters; and individuals with teaching certificates or other education or mentoring experience.